SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     by the web client is inappropriate.

     Error responses may vary from version to version.
-Some may indicate the code as part of statusCode or append as part of the body of the response.
+Some may indicate the code as part of status code or append as part of the body of the response.
 If the web client encountered any issue while talking to a service implemented with a newer version of a redfish or swordfish schema, check the error response and add the status code in the below lines of app.js file